 They think they are giving up a lot and not getting much in return.
 This first step, however, could be a very good deal depending on how well it works out.

 President Obama and the leaders of the other five nations (United Kingdom, France, Russia, and China - the other four members of the UN Security Council - and Germany, Iran's key trading partner) believe this first step, structured as a "Joint Plan of Action," could lead to a longstanding "comprehensive solution" that precludes Iran from obtaining a nuclear weapon and strengthens the global nuclear non- proliferation regime.
-The deal is to last six months, renewable once, while the more comprehensive agreement is worked out.

 The agreement is to be finalized in "no more than one year."
 If achieved, this agreement would provide verifiable assurances to the international community that Iran's nuclear activities remain peaceful, and ensure that should there be any breakout attempt by Iran to pursue a nuclear weapon it would be promptly detected allowing time for appropriate action.